madhu221b/uva-dl2-team11/blogpost.md

 The results of this analysis are shown in [Figure 5.1](#fig5_1) and [Figure 5.2](#fig5_2) .
 The x-axis shows various path lengths, and the y-axis shows the normalised influence scores, averaged across all choices of target node for all graphs in the dataset.

-@Avik discussing influence scores graphs
+| <img width="518" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/27597aaf-f0aa-448f-b4a4-4384c636caca">|<img width="517" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/1807507c-d007-4287-b017-548698b91521"> |
+| -------- | -------- |
+| <a id="fig5_1"> Figure 5.1 </a>: Influence Scores for PascalVOC-SP | <a id="fig5_2"> Figure 5.2 </a>: Influence Scores for COCO-SP  |

 We can see that the influence scores for transformers are high for longer distances.
 This is mainly because they work on a fully connected graph.
 Additionally we see that SEGNNs also have a nonzero influence score for a longer distance which we attribute to the presence of residual connections in the network architecture.

-| <img width="518" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/27597aaf-f0aa-448f-b4a4-4384c636caca">|<img width="517" alt="image" src="https://github.com/madhurapawaruva/uva-dl2-team11-forpeer/assets/117770386/1807507c-d007-4287-b017-548698b91521"> |
-| -------- | -------- |
-| <a id="fig5_1"> Figure 5.1 </a>: Influence Scores for PascalVOC-SP | <a id="fig5_2"> Figure 5.2 </a>: Influence Scores for COCO-SP  |

 ##  4.3 Noising Experiment:  Are distant nodes important for achieving good accuracy?